 How to Prefetch a Vue.js Component

-This entry is part 2 of 2 in the series The Ultimate Guide to Vue Performance
+Part of the series: The Ultimate Guide to Vue Performance

 Vue.js offers powerful ways to optimize application performance through component preloading.
 In this article, we'll explore how to implement component prefetching to enhance your application's user experience and loading times.